5 Ways High-Risk Drivers Can Get on Their Insurer’s Good Side

 If you’ve been labeled “high risk” because of too many auto insurance claims, auto accidents or traffic tickets, your auto insurance company might just drop you faster than Charlie Sheen drops cuss words.

-If that happens, your only recourse may be to seek coverage from an auto insurance company specializing in covering high-risk drivers.
-And that'll mean considerably more money out of your pocket to pay for higher auto insurance premiums -- as much as 50 percent higher.
+If that happens, your only recourse may be to seek coverage from an auto insurance company specializing in providing high risk insurance for such drivers.
+And that’ll mean considerably more money out of your pocket to pay for the best high risk auto insurance premiums — as much as 50 percent higher.

 Insurance broker Steve Brooks says it’s possible to stay on your car insurance company’s bad side for anywhere from three to 10 years.
 But that period could last longer if you trip up by exhibiting even more bad behavior, such as racking up several traffic tickets.